 Bachelor of Business Administration Degree — Aftermarket Management

 Bachelor of Science — Applied Management

-For more information on these cooperative programs please contact Northwood University Alpena Program Center Manager Madeline Briggs University Center 989.358.7302 or contact the Northwood University-Main Campus Admissions Office 800.622.9000.
+For more information on these cooperative programs please contact Northwood University Alpena Program Center Manager Madeline Briggs University Center at 989.358.7302 or contact the Northwood University-Main Campus Admissions Office at 800.622.9000.

 UM-Flint and Alpena Community College have collaborated to offer select UM-Flint courses leading to a BSN degree, through a combination of classes on-site in Alpena, Flint, and online.

 Current Alpena Community College Students may enroll as a UM-Flint Guest Student while completing coursework at Alpena Community College.
 A Financial Aid Consortium Agreement is in place for students who wish to utilize financial aid between Alpena Community College and UM-Flint.

 Mid-Michigan Medical Center RNs may enroll as a UM-Flint Transfer Student.